wejdanturki7/MatchaBarApp/README.md

 ---

-## 📌 Project Overview
+## Project Overview

-**Matcha Bar Ordering System** is a console-based ordering application built using C#.
+Matcha Bar Ordering System is a console-based ordering application built using C#.

 The system allows users to create matcha drink orders by selecting a drink, size, toppings, and discount type.
 After completing the order, the program calculates the subtotal, applies the selected discount, and prints a formatted receipt.

-The main focus of this project is to apply:
+The main focus of this project is to apply Object-Oriented Programming, SOLID principles, Clean Code practices, Factory Pattern, and Strategy Pattern.

-- Object-Oriented Programming
-- SOLID Principles
-- Clean Code
-- Factory Pattern
-- Strategy Pattern

 ---

-## ✨ Features
+## Features

 - Create a new matcha order.
 - Choose from different matcha drinks.